top of page

 For thousands of years we were in the wild and of the wild, living intimately with the earth, in contact with our own wild essence.

 Rewilding is a journey of discovery that can help us expand our awareness into the feeling of being alive in this body, on this planet; a journey of coming home to ourselves.
 When we learn how to reconnect deeply with our environment, with this living planet, we find reverence and respect for Earth, and a desire to care for it and all its inhabitants.
-Outside we have access to more life force, and the capacity to behold the wonder of existence.

 about me